manychat/dynamic_block_docs/instagram/README.md

             "value": "some value"
           }
         ],
-        "quick_replies": []
+        "quick_replies": [] // not supported for WhatsApp and Telegram
       }
     }

-Filed name sent using `field_name` should match with name of one of custom fields existing within ManyChat bot You need to control data type recorded in custom fields, data type should match type of custom field
+The filed name sent using `field_name` should match the name of one of the Custom Fields existing within the Manychat bot.
+You need to control the data type recorded in Custom Fields, data type should match the type of the Custom Field.

-Use following value formats:
+Use the following value formats:
-- For `Number` field type value should be numeric like `2` or `3.14` not bounded by double quotation marks;
+- For the `Number` field type, the value should be numeric like `2` or `3.14`, not bounded by double quotation marks;
-- For `Text` field type value should be transferred as text `"some text"`;
+- For the `Text` field type, the value should be transferred as text: `"some text"`;
-- For `Date` field type value should be transferred as text with date formatted like `YYYY-MM-DD`, i.e. `"2018-03-25"`;
+- For the `Date` field type, the value should be transferred as text with the date formatted like `YYYY-MM-DD`, i.e. `"2018-03-25"`;
-- For `Date Time` field type value should be transferred as text with date formatted in ISO8601 UTC, i.e `"2018-03-25T13:25:00.000Z"`
+- For the `Date Time` field type, the value should be transferred as text with the date formatted in ISO8601 UTC, i.e `"2018-03-25T13:25:00.000Z"`;
-- For `True/False` field type value should be transferred like boolean `true` or `false` without quotation marks
+- For the `True/False` field type, the value should be transferred like a boolean `true` or `false` value without quotation marks.

-## Action unset subscriber's field value
+## Action unset contact's field value
-Use this response to unset (clear) subscriber's field value.
-Custom field with the same name must  exist in your bot
+Use this response to unset (clear) a contact’s field value.
+A Custom Field with the same name must exist in your bot.

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "whatsapp" and "telegram" are also supported "messages": [
           {
             "type": "text",